 Colonization continues to have devastating effects on Indigenous communities.
 Access to water and sanitation are human rights according to international law, yet many Indigenous communities in Canada have water that’s unsafe to drink or wash with.
 Some communities have lived with unsafe water for decades.
 Other First Nations don’t have any functioning water system at all.

-Indigenous peoples are defending and reclaiming their water and territories, protecting them from discriminatory policies and actions known as environmental racism.
-It’s a form of systemic racism that disproportionately affects Indigenous, Black and racialized people.
+Indigenous peoples are defending and reclaiming their water and territories, protecting them from environmental racism.
 Many Indigenous communities rely on water sources that have been harmed by resource development projects or are being threatened by new development going through their territories.
 Corporate resource extraction, including the bottled water industry, is draining water sources, while Indigenous communities next door don’t have access to safe drinking water.

-For these reasons and more, CUPE members adopted a resolution at our 2019 convention proclaiming “Water is Life” and recognizing this basic human right for all people.
-The resolution supports reconciliation by honoring Indigenous peoples’ role as the stewards and protectors of the waters of their treaty lands and traditional unceded territories.
+CUPE stands with Indigenous peoples in proclaiming “Water is life” and recognizing this basic human right for all people.
+Our union will work towards reconciliation by honoring Indigenous peoples’ role as the stewards and protectors of the waters of their treaty lands and traditional unceded territories.

 Learn, act and engage:

-- Use our checklist to spot the early warning signs of privatization during the pandemic, and share it with members of your local.
+- Use our checklist to spot the early warning signs of privatization during the pandemic.